t-affeldt/climate_api/ROADMAP.md

 ## Required for Beta
 - Write helpful README
-- Rework Moon Phases mod to be compatible and to include varying sky brightness

 ## Planned for first release
 - Improve value structures of particle effects